Inflectra/spira-documentation/docs/Unit-Testing-Integration/Integrating-with-PyUnit.md

     releaseId, testSetId)
 ```

-Firstly, each of the individual test methods is appended with two
-underscores followed by the ID of the corresponding test case in
-SpiraTest.
-So for example `testshuffle()` is now `testshuffle__2()` as it
-maps to test case `TC:2` inside SpiraTest.
+Firstly, each of the individual test methods is appended with two underscores followed by the ID of the corresponding test case in Spira.
+So for example `testshuffle()` is now `testshuffle__2()` as it maps to test case `TC:2` inside Spira.

-Second, at the end of the test run, the `testResults` object generated by
-the test run is passed to a special `SpiraTestExtension()` class via the
-`recordResults()` method.
-This class takes the results from the test run
-and uses it to generate the web-service messages that are sent to
-SpiraTest to communicate the test results.
+Second, at the end of the test run, the `testResults` object generated by the test run is passed to a special `SpiraTestExtension()` class via the `recordResults()` method.
+This class takes the results from the test run and uses it to generate the web-service messages that are sent to Spira to communicate the test results.

-The following attributes need to be set on the instance of the
-`SpiraTestExtension()` object so that the extension can access the
+The following attributes need to be set on the instance of the `SpiraTestExtension()` object so that the extension can access the Spira repository:
-SpiraTest repository:

-- **spiraTestExtension.projectId**: The ID of the project inside
-SpiraTest (this can be found on the project homepage in the "Project
+- **spiraTestExtension.projectId**: The ID of the project inside Spira (this can be found on the project homepage in the "Project Overview" section)
-Overview" section)

-- **spiraTestExtension.url** - The base url of your SpiraTest instance
+- **spiraTestExtension.url** - The base url of your Spira instance

-- **spiraTestExtension.userName** - A valid username for the instance of
-SpiraTest that has access to the project specified above
+- **spiraTestExtension.userName** - A valid username for the instance of Spira that has access to the project specified above

-- **spiraTestExtension.apiKey** - A valid API Key / RSS Token for the user
+- **spiraTestExtension.apiKey** - A valid API Key / RSS Token for the user specified above
-specified above

-In addition, when calling the `recordResults()` method, you should also
-pass the **Release ID** and the **Test Set ID** which is used to tell SpiraTest
-which release and/or test set to associate the test execution with.
+In addition, when calling the `recordResults()` method, you should also pass the **Release ID** and the **Test Set ID** which is used to tell Spira which release and/or test set to associate the test execution with.

-The Release ID can be found on the releases list page (click on the
-Planning \> Releases tab) -- just remove the RL prefix from the number
-as well as any leading zeros.
-Similarly, the Test Set ID can be found on
-the test set list page (click on the Testing \> Test Sets tab) -- just
-remove the TX prefix from the number as well as any leading zeros.
-If
-you don't want to associate the test run with a specific release or test
-set, just use the special value -1 to indicate N/A.
+The Release ID can be found on the releases list page (click on the Planning \> Releases tab) -- just remove the RL prefix from the number as well as any leading zeros.
+Similarly, the Test Set ID can be found on the test set list page (click on the Testing \> Test Sets tab) -- just remove the TX prefix from the number as well as any leading zeros.
+If you don't want to associate the test run with a specific release or test set, just use the special value -1 to indicate N/A.

-Now all you need to do is save your code, launch PyUnit, run the test
-fixtures as you would normally do, and when you view the test cases in
-SpiraTest, you should see a PyUnit automated test run displayed in the
-list of executed test runs:
+Now all you need to do is save your code, launch PyUnit, run the test fixtures as you would normally do, and when you view the test cases in Spira, you should see a PyUnit automated test run displayed in the list of executed test runs:

 ![](img/Integrating_with_PyUnit_14.png)

-Clicking on one of the PyUnit test runs will bring up a screen that
-provides information regarding what PyUnit test method failed, what the
-error was, together with the associated code stack-trace:
+Clicking on one of the PyUnit test runs will bring up a screen that provides information regarding what PyUnit test method failed, what the error was, together with the associated code stack-trace:

 ![](img/Integrating_with_PyUnit_15.png)

 Congratulations...
-You are now able to run PyUnit automated tests and
-have the results be recorded within SpiraTest.
-The sample test fixture
-`testsequencefunctions.py` is provided with the
+You are now able to run PyUnit automated tests and have the results be recorded within Spira.
+The sample test fixture `testsequencefunctions.py` is provided with the installation.
-installation.

 ## Have Questions or Need Assistance?
 If you are an Inflectra customer, please contact our customer support at:

 - Email: support@inflectra.com
 - Help Desk: https://www.inflectra.com/Support/

 Otherwise, please feel free to post a question on our public forums:

 - [Test Case Integration Forum](https://www.inflectra.com/Support/Forum/integrations/unit-testing/List.aspx)